With age comes wisdom, and lower car insurance rates, up to a point. This bears out when you look at average car insurance rates by age.

-As you'll see in the "Average car insurance by age" charts below, in general, rates are cheapest for drivers in their 40s, 50s and 60s, and then increase again a bit at age 70.
-CarInsurance.com analyzed rates for nearly every ZIP code for six age groups and three coverage levels.
-Here you see average car insurance rates by age, for men and women, for the following coverage sets:
+As you'll see in the "Average car insurance rates by age" charts below, in general, rates are cheapest for drivers in their 40s, 50s and 60s, and then increase again a bit at age 70.
+CarInsurance.com analyzed rates for 10 ZIP codes in each state for by age for three coverage levels.
+Here you see average car insurance rates by age for the following coverage sets:

 - State minimum -- what you need to drive a car legally in your state

 - Liability car insurance -- $50,000 limit to cover bodily injury you cause to others in an accident, up to $100,000 per accident, with $50,000 to pay for damage you cause to another car or property

 - Full coverage -- liability with a $100,000 limit to cover bodily injury you cause to others in an accident, up to $300,000 per accident, with $100,000 to pay for damage you cause to another car or property, plus comprehensive and collision insurance, with a $500 deductible.